uiua-lang/uiua/site/text/ga.md

 ₑ ×e₁₂÷2 ×η÷⟜⇡8
 ```

 A multivector used to rotate things is called a *rotor*.
-To apply a rotor to a vector, we use a formumla often called the *sandwich product*, which Uiua has an alias for: `sandwi`.
+To apply a rotor to a vector, we use a formula often called the *sandwich product*, which Uiua has an alias for: `sandwi`.

 We want to apply every rotation to every point, so we'll use [table]().